kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ![](./assets/automatic-scenario-assign.svg)

-1. Administrator defines Scenarios in a tenant of type `account`.
+1. Administrator creates a Formation in a tenant of type `account`.
-2. Administrator defines conditions to label Runtimes using Automatic Scenario Assignment.
+2. Administrator assigns subaccount X to the Formation.
-3. User registers a Runtime that matches the conditions specified in the ASA.
+3. User registers a Runtime in subaccount X.
 4. Runtime is automatically assigned to the matching Scenario.

 ## API